Bicriteria Multidimensional Mechanism Design with Side Information

 We also briefly discuss the computational complexity of finding weakest types (Section~\ref{sec:computation}).
 We show that weakest type computation can be formulated as a linear program with size equal to the size of the allocation space, which implies that weakest types can be found in time polynomial in the parameters defining the mechanism design environment.
 In environments where the size of the allocation space is prohibitively large ({\em e.g.,} in a combinatorial auction there are $(n+1)^m$ possible allocations of $n$ items to $m$ bidders and the seller), we show that the solution to the linear program can nonetheless be computed with polynomially many queries to an oracle for computing efficient allocations.

 \paragraph{Prediction-augmented mechanisms and guarantees} In Section~\ref{sec:main_guarantees} we present our main mechanism.
 It uses the information output by the predictors within the weakest-type VCG mechanism, but modifies that information via two tunable parameters.
-The first parameter allows for an initial modification to make the initial prediction more aggressive or more conservative.
-The second parameter controls a random relaxation of the modified prediction and serves to smooth out the behavior of the mechanism---we concretely demonstrate this via payment plots.
+The parameters control a randomized relaxation of the prediction drawn from an exponential discretization of an agent's possible welfare levels.